gylim/gylim/README.md

 👀 I’m interested in software development, AI/ML, crypto, cloud and all other cutting edge technologies

-🌱 I’m currently learning HTML, CSS, Javascript and AWS
+🌱 I’m currently learning Solidity, React and AWS

 💞️ I’m looking to collaborate on exciting new projects where you don't mind having a newbie on the team